shuban-789/PicoCTF-2023-writeups/Reverse Engineering/ReadyGladiator0.md

 mov 0, 1
 end
 ```
-According to the docs, ";" is a comment, mov is move, end ends the program.
+According to the docs, ";" is a comment, "mov" is move, "end" ends the program.
 Without even knowing what mov does, what if we made a program that just ended.
 Ergo, here is our champ:
 ```
 ;redcode
 ;name good sport